Transitional Living for Teens and Young Adults

 Your healing journey starts here.

-We provide accredited academic programs and care to help youth and young adults overcome mental health issues and substance abuse, to launch them back into their communities, families and schools.
+We provide accredited academic programs and care to help youth and young adults overcome mental health issues — to launch them back into their communities, families and schools.

 Create joy and heal generations with Embark Behavioral Health.
 Contact us today.